Koncos01/Retail-sales-analysis-SQL-and-Power-BI/README.md

 Retail_Analytics_Dashboard.pbix: The Power BI file containing the data model and interactive visualizations.

-Dashboard_Preview.png: A high-resolution screenshot of the final report.
+image.png: A high-resolution screenshot of the final report.

+## nsights
+The dashboard provides a 360-degree view of the retail network's performance, enabling stakeholders to:

+Identify the top-performing stores and regions at a glance.

+Track sales trends over time to spot seasonality.

+Compare product category performance across different territories.